nedtaylor/athena/docs/source/initialisers/initialisers.rst

 The athena library is designed with extensibility in mind, allowing users to create custom initialisers by extending the ``base_initialiser_type``.

-See :ref:`Creating Custom Initialisers <custom-initialisers>` for a detailed guide.
+See the tutorial: :ref:`Creating Custom Initialisers <custom-initialisers>`